top of page

 There was some scrambling and in a couple of places a slip could have been fatal.
 I find it easier to ascend than descend on tricky sections and I was concerned about the safety of the descent.

-It took 3 hours to reach the summit and I was very happy to have made it.
+It took 3 hours to reach the summit of Surya Peak and I was very happy to have made it.
 The trail had been well cairned the entire way.
 There were a lot of prayer flags at the summit but I was surprised that my Garmin Inreach showed the altitude to be only 5,049 metres.
 Surya Peak is meant to be at an altitude of 5,150 metres.

 I later learnt that we had climbed to the wrong peak.
 Someone on the internet called it "Gosainkunda Ri".
 See my blog on Planning the Gosainkunda Trek for further details.